 Growing trends in the pharmaceutical drug industry are currently pushing toward more accurate and efficient toxicity and side-effect testing through the use of human stem cells.
-Through the use of induced pluripotent stem cells (iPSCs), companies and researchers can avoid the ethical dilemma of embryonic stem cells while also gaining the advantage of more accurate results in comparison to the animal based testing that is currently used.
+Through the use of induced pluripotent stem cells (iPSCs), companies and researchers can avoid the ethical dilemma of embryonic stem cells while also gaining the advantage of more accurate results in comparison to the cadaver islet and animal based testing that is currently used.
 Another advantage of the iPSCs that RMS can produce is the ability of these stem cells to provide genetically customized drug treatments to specific patients.
 This has the potential to revolutionize future treatments of patients with a wide range of diseases.

 iPS cells promise to provide new, innovative tools for drug discovery and even greater promise for stem cell therapies.
 In addition, iPS cells provide great future prospects to make customized, patient-specific stem cell therapy not only possible but available to successfully treat and potentially cure a number of diseases and conditions.